Sri Venkateswara University

 Sri Venkateswara University (commonly referred as S. V. University or SVU) is a public state university located in Tirupati in Andhra Pradesh, India.
 The university is named after Lord Venkateswara, whose shrine is located in the city.

 The university was founded in 1954 by the then Chief minister of Andhra Pradesh, Tanguturi Prakasam Pantulu and Siram Govindarajulu Naidu as its founder vice-chancellor.
 The university campus covers a large area on land leased by Tirumala Tirupati Devasthanams.
 It is located on the West side of Tirupati, surrounded by the other universities in the city, namely Sri Padmavati Mahila Visvavidyalayam, Sri Venkateswara Veterinary University, Sri Venkateswara Vedic University, Sri Venkateswara Institute of Medical Sciences and National Sanskrit University.

 Affiliated colleges

-Colleges that are affiliated belong to Chittoor district and Tirupati district.
+Colleges that are affiliated belong to Tirupati district, Chittoor district, and some parts of Annamayya district.

 College of Sciences

 College of Engineering

 Sri Venkateswara University College of Engineering is an autonomous institution whose foundation was laid by the late Pandit Jawaharlal Nehru, the first prime minister of India, on 13 October 1959.